 Welcome to the UW Bothell MA in Cultural Studies!

-Registration: Please be sure to register for BCULST 500: Formations of Cultural Studies before September 24.
-This is a 10-credit course and the only one you are required to register for this Autumn Quarter.
-Registration details were sent via email and are posted below.
+Registration: Please be sure to register for BCULST 500: Formations of Cultural Studies and your Autumn Quarter elective before September 28.
+Registration details are posted below.

-Orientation: Orientation for new IAS graduate students provides the opportunity for faculty and staff to welcome you to campus and share important programmatic and logistical information with you.
-And it gives you a chance to meet graduate students in all three IAS graduate programs.
-Orientation will take place Tuesday, September 24 from 4:00 to 8:30 p.m., with check in and coffee social from 4:00 to 4:30 p.m.
-Dinner will be provided.
+Orientation: Orientation for new IAS graduate students provides the opportunity for faculty and staff to welcome you to campus and share important information.
+It’s a great event for the cohort to begin to come together and get to know each other and it also gives you a chance to meet graduate students in all three IAS graduate programs.
+Orientation will take place late afternoon/early evening on Tuesday, September 29.
+More details to come.

 The Registration Process